saketjajoo/saketjajoo.github.io/blogs/posts/access-GCP-from-GKE-pod.md

 ---

-Applications on Googler Kubernetes Engine (GKE) may often need to interact with Google Cloud Platform (GCP) services such as Cloud Storage, BigQuery, Pub/Sub, etc. One option to grant such access is by creating a Google Cloud Service Accoun (GSA), download its SA key file (json), store it as a Kubernetes Secret, and mount it to the pod.
+Applications on Google Kubernetes Engine (GKE) may often need to interact with Google Cloud Platform (GCP) services such as Cloud Storage, BigQuery, Pub/Sub, etc. One option to grant such access is by creating a Google Cloud Service Account (GSA), download its SA key file (json), store it as a Kubernetes Secret, and mount it to the pod.
 Although this works fine, it introduces several security risks around Key Management, Key Rotation, Secret Exposure, and more which further adds to operational overheads.
 The JSON key is a long lived credential that, if compromised, can lead to unauthorized access to GCP resources.

 A more secure and manageable way to grant GCP access to applications running on GKE is by using [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

 ## What is Workload Identity?